insure logo

 However, a short-term plan is better than no plan at all.

-Pros and cons of short-term health insurance
+Advantages and disadvantages of short-term health insurance

 There are a number of factors to consider when deciding whether or not to purchase short-term health insurance.